AlexPetrovBG/ractory/docs/Helpers/API_Usage_Guide.md

 *   Most `POST` and `PUT` requests expect a JSON body with `Content-Type: application/json`.
 *   Endpoints requiring authentication expect a Bearer token in the `Authorization` header: `Authorization: Bearer <your_access_token>`.
 Obtain this token from the `/api/v1/auth/login` endpoint.
+*   For integration scenarios, API key authentication is also supported.
+See the [API Keys](#api-keys) section below.

 ---

 ## User Roles

-The API uses the following roles for access control.
+The API uses the following roles for access control in a hierarchical structure.
 Roles are assigned to users and determine what actions they can perform.

 *   **`SystemAdmin`**: Highest privileges, including cross-company access and system configuration.
+Can manage all roles.
 *   **`CompanyAdmin`**: Full permissions (Create, Read, Update, Delete) for all data within their assigned company.
+Can manage roles below CompanyAdmin level.
 *   **`ProjectManager`**: Can read project data and manage logistics-related information within their company.
+Cannot manage CompanyAdmin or SystemAdmin roles.
 *   **`Operator`**: Limited permissions, typically restricted to actions at specific workstations on the shop floor (often authenticated via QR code).
+Cannot manage higher roles.
 *   **`Integration`**: Used for machine-to-machine communication, granting specific permissions for automated tasks like data synchronization.

+### Role Hierarchy and Management Restrictions

+The system implements a strict role hierarchy that prevents users from creating or modifying users with roles equal to or higher than their own:

+1. **SystemAdmin**
+   - Can create/modify all roles
+   - Full system access

+2. **CompanyAdmin**
+   - Cannot create/modify SystemAdmin roles
+   - Cannot create peer CompanyAdmin roles
+   - Can manage ProjectManager, Operator, and Integration roles
+   - Access limited to own company

+3. **ProjectManager**
+   - Cannot create/modify SystemAdmin or CompanyAdmin roles
+   - Limited to project-related operations
+   - Access limited to own company

+4. **Operator**
+   - Cannot create/modify any roles
+   - Limited to workstation operations
+   - Access limited to assigned workstation

+5. **Integration**
+   - Special role for system integration
+   - No user management capabilities
+   - Access defined by API scopes

 ---

 ## Authentication System

 The Ra Factory API uses bcrypt for password hashing and JWT (JSON Web Tokens) for session management.
 Authentication data is stored in the PostgreSQL database and follows a multi-tenant data architecture with Row-Level Security (RLS).

+1. The application uses FastAPI with JWT tokens for authentication.
+2. There's a role-based access control (RBAC) system with roles defined in the UserRole enum (SystemAdmin, CompanyAdmin, ProjectManager, Operator, Integration).
+3. The auth.py file contains endpoints for login, refresh token, and QR code login.
+4. JWT tokens include claims for user_id, tenant (company_guid), and role.
+5. The system implements row-level security (RLS) at the database level using PostgreSQL session variables.
+6. There are dependency functions for getting the current user from a JWT token and enforcing role requirements.
+7. The application has multi-tenant support, with the tenant context set based on the user's company.
+8. SystemAdmin users can bypass tenant restrictions, while other roles are limited to their own company's resources.

+The authentication flow works through:
+1. User sends credentials to /login or /qr-login
+2. AuthService validates credentials and generates JWT tokens
+3. The tokens are returned to the client and used for subsequent requests
+4. For authenticated routes, the request passes through dependencies that validate the token and check permissions

 ### Password Management